- BA: Media Production

 - and much more…

-In small classes, you’ll explore a wide range of production topics and gain skills to help you take your creative work further, as well as to think about creativity as a way to communicate complex ideas.
-Class topics include creating nonfiction multimedia projects, production for small screens, public performance, interactive media and web media.
+In small classes, you’ll explore a wide range of production topics.
+The skills you gain will help you take your creative work further as you learn to think about creativity as a way to communicate complex ideas.
+Class topics include creating nonfiction multimedia projects, production for small screens, public performance, mobile media, interactive media and web media.

 Media Production Minor